Automate the repeated workflow that already costs time, loses leads, or creates cleanup when someone forgets a step.

 Checklist For Choosing The First Automation

-4. Decide what should stop the workflow.
+4. What should stop the workflow?

 If you cannot define the trigger, input, output, and stop condition, the workflow is not ready yet.